2025 Miyagi gubernatorial election: Aftermath

 Murai celebrated the victory, describing the election as unprecedented for him and called it a referendum on his past work in Miyagi.
 He stated his thanks to his supporters, and stated he would continue the implementation of his policy.

 Wada apologized for being unable to win.
 Kamiya described the result as a partial victory, describing "Sendai's rejection of neoliberal policies", but stated his unhappiness at not reaching rural audiences, proclaiming the party's strategy will adjust before the next election.

 It was eventually confirmed that the Miyagi LDP would consider disciplinary action against Wada for refusing to voluntarily leave the party while running in the election.
+He formally left the LDP on November 20th.